Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 12. **Croppola** Used to crop images; https://croppola.com/
 13. **mp4compress** Used to compress video files; https://www.mp4compress.com/
 14. **Google Model Viewer** Used to display author's own 3d model; https://modelviewer.dev/

+### Libraries

+- [Bootstrap 4](https://getbootstrap.com/) - is a framework for building responsive, mobile-first websites.
+I primarily used bootstrap to format layouts and for certain components such as image carousels and buttons.

+- [JQuery](https://jquery.com/) - is a Javascirpt library.
+I primarily used JQuery to add and remove classes on hover states.

+### Version Control

+- [Git](https://git-scm.com/) - used for version control

+- Branches were used to work on features such as alternative version to my dark mode as well as an alternative home page layout.

 ## Testing